Skip to content

 Verbs are turned into modifiers by placing de or di immediately next to the verb.
 Verb phrases can also be made into modifiers in this way, but any objects must be moved to before the verb.

-ale su mede su suke – the joy of others-helping (the joy of helping others)
+ale su mede su suka – the joy of others-helping (the joy of helping others)

 Possession